Maps & Signs

 MTC and transit agency partners are developing new maps and signs to help make transit journeys easier to understand for both existing and new riders.

 New transit signs and maps are being developed for use across all nine Bay Area counties.
 They show transit service information in different ways than before.
-For example, they emphasize the names of the services and how often they run, de-prioritizing the names and logos of individual transit agencies.
+For example, they emphasize the names of the services and how often they run, while de-prioritizing the names and logos of individual transit agencies.
 Standardized colors, line styles and labels indicate how often a bus or train arrives at a particular stop.

 We Want to Hear From You